Protocol and Practice of Persons Appearing in the Court of Judge Ronee Korbin Steiner

 You are here: Judicial Biographies<< return to previous page

-Pre-Trial Practice and Management IssuesMotion Practice Please double space your motions and avoid handwriting them if possible.
-Often times, it is simply impossible for the court to understand them.
+Pre-Trial Practice and Management IssuesMotion Practice Please double space your motions.
 Please start or end your motion telling me exactly what you are requesting.
 Often times, the Court receives motions and while the Court wants to assist, the Court does not know what is being requested.
 In those cases, the Court is likely to deny the motions.
 This causes you unnecessary delay.

 If expedited treatment is requested the request should state what has already been done to attempt to expedite the matter (personal consultation with opposing counsel, email service on opposing party, etc.).
 It should also include a proposed form of order that provides a response date or deadline or some other provision for the other sides right to be heard.
 It is not the responsibility of court staff to coordinate an expedited response with the other side.